 - Grant Aid shall be paid in arrears on receipt of a properly completed official claim form and signed Letter of Offer.
-No other types of claim form will be accepted. - Applicants will need to provide the DTFF Operations Team with certified copies of the evidence i.e., receipts from their supplier and a bank statement showing the expenditure (retaining all original documentation as agreed in the Funding Agreement). - If suppliers are paid using a credit card, a certified credit card statement will be required, showing payment to the supplier, plus a certified redacted business bank statement showing full payment to the credit provider. - Suppliers cannot be paid in cash. - The DTFF team will then validate all the documentary evidence and issue payment to the value of the funding to an agreed payment method (via electronic BACs payment).
-Payment will only be made for evidenced eligible expenditure. - If the DTFF team suspects fraud has been committed, the application will be deemed ineligible, and the funding award will be cancelled. - Invoices in Euros should be claimed in sterling and the date of calculation will be the date the currency transaction clears the applicant's bank account. - The DTFF Operations Team will use www.xe.com to determine the correct exchange rate.
+No other types of claim form will be accepted. - Applicants will need to provide the DTFF Operations Team with certified copies of the evidence i.e., receipts from their supplier and a bank statements showing the expenditure (retaining all original documentation as agreed in the Funding Agreement).
+Payment Transaction receipts cannot be accepted. - If suppliers are paid using a credit card, a certified credit card statement will be required, showing payment to the supplier, plus a certified redacted business bank statement showing full payment to the credit provider. - Suppliers cannot be paid in cash. - The DTFF team will then validate all the documentary evidence and issue payment to the value of the funding to an agreed payment method (via electronic BACs payment).
+Payment will only be made for evidenced eligible expenditure. - If the DTFF team suspects fraud has been committed, the application will be deemed ineligible, and the funding award will be cancelled. - Quotations in Euros will be calculated at the point of Letter of Offer.
+Applicants need to bear in mind that exchange rates will fluctuate.
+The DTFF Operations Team will use www.xe.com to determine the exchange rate when the Letter of Offer is created.